Key Takeaways:

 We’ve put together the top doctor loans in New York to help you compare financing options for primary residences or refinancing your current home loan.
 However, depending on the lender, second homes might also be eligible for financing.

-You can use the form below to get matched with lenders, or read more about the bank programs we list.
+You can use the form below to get matched with lenders or keep reading for information about each New York mortgage loan program.

 What mortgage product do you need?